neuecc/MicroResolver/ReadMe.md

 }
 ```

 If transient, you can use `TransientResolver`.
-If singleton, you can use `SingletonResolver.
+If singleton, you can use `SingletonResolver`.
 And you can register factory method by `Register` or `RegisterMany`.

 `CompositeResolver` is best way to resolve instance, it resolve to use `SingletonResolver` at first, if not registered, use `TransientResolver`.